dolfdijkstra/gst-foundation/README.md

 <!--
- Copyright 2010 FatWire Corporation.
+ Copyright 2012 Oracle Corporation.
 All Rights Reserved.

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.